Ender-Development/Alchemistry/README.md

 Of course, you can also create new issues if you find a bug or have a suggestion for a new feature.
 Should you have any questions, feel free to ask us on [Discord](https://discord.gg/JF7x2vG).

+An enormous thank you to [rozbrajaczpoziomow](https://github.com/rozbrajaczpoziomow) for helping us with the project.
+Without you, this project would not be possible. <3

 ## Partnership with Akliz

 > It's a pleasure to be partnered with Akliz.
 Besides being a fantastic server provider, which makes it incredibly easy to set up a server of your choice, they help me to push myself and the quality of my projects to the next level.
 Furthermore, you can click on the banner below to get a discount. :')